Dark thriller about law and justice gone astray.

 “Thanks, Ben.
 But, you forgot to mention you nearly killed your wife and were a suspect for the death of your son.”

-I yelled, “She murdered my son.
+The chair nearly overturned as I raged, “She murdered my son.
 I saw her with the pillow over his face.
 She said I did it.
 It was my word against hers.”

 “Alright, you’ve said enough.
 Now, I’ll explain how the game is played.”